oWretch/java-migration-copilot-samples/asset-manager/WORKSHOP.md

 The first step is to assess the sample Java application `asset-manager`.
 The assessment provides insights into the application's readiness for migration to Azure.

 1. Open the VS code with all the prerequisites installed on the asset manager by changing the directory to the `asset manager` directory and running `code .` in that directory.
-1. Open the extension `GitHub Copilot app modernization for Java on Azure`.
+1. Open the extension `App Modernization for Java on Azure`.
 1. The **Assess** button looks a triangle pointing right.
 Select **Assess**, the Github Copilot chat window will be opened and propose to run Modernization Assessor.
 Please confirm the tool usage by clicking **Continue**.

-   > **NOTE**: If you are asked to allow the tool access the language models provided by GitHub Copilot Chat, slect **Allow** to proceed.
+   > **NOTE**: If you are asked to allow the tool access the language models provided by GitHub Copilot Chat, select **Allow** to proceed.

+1. After each step, please manually input a response to confirm and proceed.
 1. Wait for the assessment to be completed and the report to be generated.
 1. Review the **Summary** report.
 Select **Propose Solution** to view the proposed solutions for the issues identified in the summary report.
 1. For this workshop, deselect all solutions and select **Use Azure Database for PostgreSQL** in the Solution report, then select **Confirm Solution**.